IMPACT BLOG

 Aim

-To investigate whether it is possible and acceptable to offer ambulance staff dedicated ‘time-to-talk’ sessions at work to enable them to think about work-related stress, as well as support needs and determine whether this could help improve wellbeing.
+To investigate whether it is possible and acceptable to provide ambulance employees with dedicated time at work to enable them to think about work-related stress, as well as support needs, and determine whether this could help to improve employee well-being.

 Research background

-In comparison to the general population, ambulance staff are more likely to experience mental ill health and to die by suicide.
-Several patient complaints involve staff attitude and poor decision-making due to poor mental health.
-Causes of mental ill health are complex, although repeated stressful and traumatic events at work typically experienced by ambulance staff, are known to increase the risk.
+In comparison to the general population, ambulance employees are more likely to experience mental ill health and to die by suicide.
+Several patient complaints involve staff attitude and poor decision-making related to poor mental health.
+Causes of mental ill health are complex, although repeated stressful and traumatic events at work, typically experienced by ambulance employees, are known to increase the risk.
 If help is not sought for mental ill health, symptoms may get worse.
-This can affect physical health, result in a poor quality of life and affect how staff perform at work.
-Mental wellbeing support is available, although ambulance staff report feeling too exhausted to look for help after work and the most vulnerable may not seek help at all.
+This can affect physical health, result in a poor quality of life, and affect how staff perform at work.
+Mental well-being support is available, although ambulance employees report feeling too exhausted to look for help after work and the most vulnerable may not seek help at all.
 Staff also feel stigma and embarrassment about asking for help.

-This step-by-step research plan will design the content of a dedicated space for staff wellbeing and examine if ambulance organisations can provide such a space in working hours.
+This step-by-step research plan will design the content of a dedicated space for employee well-being and will examine whether ambulance organisations can provide such a space in working hours.
 These sessions aim to help staff to talk about how their work makes them feel and whether any support is needed.
-This approach is in keeping with current compulsory training practices that ensure ambulance staff are trained to manage patient needs.
+This approach is in keeping with current compulsory training practices that ensure ambulance service employees are trained to manage patient needs.

 Design and methods

-The project will be built upon an ongoing review of all the available research about supporting ambulance staff wellbeing at work (completed by March 2023).
-The project team will then create the dedicated wellbeing session approach by:
+The project will be built upon an ongoing review of all the available research about supporting ambulance staff well-being at work (under peer-review).
+The project team will then create the dedicated well-being session approach by:

 - Carrying out a small study involving 64 staff at 4 ambulance stations to see whether the session is acceptable and whether carrying out such a study is possible.
 We will aim to find out: